Answers to Tax Questions Caregivers Ask Most

 I pay for some of my parent's expenses medical expenses.
 Can I deduct these expenses on my tax return?

 If you can claim your parent as a dependent, you also may be able to claim a deduction for the portion of your parent's medical or dental expenses that you paid.
-However, your total deduction for medical and dental expenses must be reduced by 7.5 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).
+However, your total deduction for medical and dental expenses must be reduced by 10 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).

 See Publication 17, pages 140-144, for additional information.
 See also Publication 501, Exemptions, Standard Deduction, and Filing Information; Publication 502, Medical and Dental Expenses.

 As a condition of acceptance their assisted-living community, my parents relinquished all ownership rights in their home to the community.
 Does this arrangement have any tax consequences?

 Yes, this transaction will be considered a sale of their home.
 The property was transferred for services.